 If you are anything like me, then satisfying your taste-buds is one of your favourite pastimes… and you also have an uncommonly large sweet tooth!
 Let me pose this question: have you ever wished that dessert came before the meal?
 If the answer to that question is yes, you know where your heart lies.
-Now just for a moment, imagine yourself travelling through exquisite Belgium, sampling along the way the best and finest desserts in the word.
+Now just for a moment, imagine yourself on a European trip and travelling through exquisite Belgium, sampling along the way the best and finest desserts in the word.
 Would you do it?

 This is one trip you don’t want to miss!